Deep Variational Network Toward Blind Image Restoration: The Proposed Method

-where $\bm{z}\in \mathbb{R}^d$ denotes the latent clean image, $(H\bm{z})_i$ denotes the $i$-th pixel value of $H\bm{z}$, and $\mathcal{N}(\cdot|\mu, \sigma^2)$ denotes the Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
-Different from the commonly-used i.i.d.
-Gaussian/Laplacian assumption as convolutional, we model the noise as pixel-wisely non-i.i.d.
-Gaussian distribution in Eq.~\eqref{eq:noniid-generative-model}, expecting to better fit the complex noise in real scenarios, such as the spatially variant and signal-dependent noises in real-world image denoising tasks.
+where $\mathcal{N}(\cdot|\mu, \sigma^2)$ denotes the Gaussian distribution with mean $\mu$ and variance $\sigma^2$, $\bm{z}$ denotes the latent clean image, $d$ is the number of pixels in the noisy image.
+Notably, different from the commonly used i.i.d.
+Gaussian/Laplacian assumption, we model the image noise as pixel-wise non-i.i.d.
+Gaussian distribution in Eq.~\eqref{eq:noniid-generative-model}.
+Such an non-i.i.d. noise assumption largely increases the degrees of freedom of the noise distribution and is thus expected to better fit complicated real noise as illustrated in Sec.~\ref{subsubsec:noise_est}.

-Next, we introduce possibly faithful priors for latent variables $\bm{z}$ and $\bm{\sigma}^2$.
-Obviously, the simulated ``clean" image $\bm{x}$ provides an approximate estimation to $\bm{z}$, and thus we embed $\bm{x}$ into the following prior distribution for $\bm{z}$:
+Next, we introduce some prior knowledge for the latent clean image $\bm{z}$ and the noise variance map $\bm{\sigma}^2$.
+In the real dataset, $\bm{x}$ provides an approximate estimation to the underlying clean image $\bm{z}$ by some statistical method~\cite{Abdelhamed2018}.
+Therefore, it can be embedded into the following prior distribution as a constraint for $\bm{z}$:

 where $\varepsilon_0$ is a hyper-parameter that reflects the closeness between $\bm{x}$ and $\bm{z}$.
-For synthetic data set, $\bm{x}$ is indeed the true latent clean image $\bm{z}$, which can be easily represented by setting $\varepsilon_0$ as a small number close to $0$.
-Under such setting, Eq.~\eqref{eq:prior-z} degenerates to the Dirac distribution centered at $\bm{x}$.
+In some synthetic experiments where the underlying clean image is accessible, $\bm{x}$ is indeed the true clean image $\bm{z}$, which can be easily formulated by setting $\varepsilon_0$ as a small number close to $0$.
+Under this setting, Eq.~\eqref{eq:prior-z} degenerates to the Dirac distribution centered at $\bm{x}$.